Filmmakers4Future/Website-Content/code-of-conduct/section-3.md

 representative at an online or offline event.

 Additional guidelines regarding contributing to our code on GitHub, can be found [here](/coding-guidelines/).
 Please review them before contributing.

+We may in extreme cases also decide to exclude people from the community because of behaviour that occurred outside the community.